 Functions page

-Learn how to annotate functions parameters and return values, use different parameter types available.
+Learn how to annotate functions parameters and return values, use different parameter types, and bind this.

 Overview